remarcmij/VSCodeTips/README.md

 1. From the menu, select **File**, **New File**.
 This will create a new, empty file named "Untitled-1".
 2. Select **File**, **Save** from the menu and give your file a an appropriate name.
 Make sure that you give it an extension ".js" to make it a JavaScript file.
 3. Start entering your JavaScript code in the new file.
 Be on the watch out for green squirly underlines.
 These are warnings from either ESLint or the Spell Checker that something might be wrong.
-4. If you see green squirly underlines, hover your mouse pointer over the underlined text and a tooltip will occur that explains what might be wrong.
+4. If you see green squirly underlines, hover your mouse pointer over the underlined text and a tooltip will appear that explains what might be wrong.
 5. You can also open the "problem" panel by selecting **View**, **Problems** from the menu to see any problems identified.
 6. Pay attention also to the lower left part of the VSCode window, i.e. the status bar.
 It gives an indication of the number of errors and warnings issued.
 In the picture below there are zero errors, 7 warnings (usually from ESLint) and 14 informational messages (usually from the spell checker).